Mikfor/mikfor.github.io/docs/b_statistics.markdown

 <h3>Severity</h3>

-The "Severity" column provides information about the severity of the impact of a traffic incident on the road polyline, rated on a scale of 1 (short delay) to 4 (long delay).
-However, there are no clear guidelines on what qualifies as a "short" or "long" delay.
+The "Severity" column represent the severity of the impact of the traffic incident on the road polyline, ranging from 1 (short delay) to 4 (long delay).There are, however, no given thresholds or indicators on what constitutes a "short" and "long" delay.

-Most of the logged incidents fall under Severity 2, with Severity 3 being the second most common category.
-On a geomap displaying the distribution of all incidents, we can see that the Severity 4 incidents are concentrated around the high-density hotspots.
-Notably, there are no Severity 4 incidents recorded on the Oakland Bay Bridge road segment.

-By observing an animated heatmap that displays the geomap distribution of incidents according to their Severity, we can see that Severity 2 is the most prevalent category, dominating the resulting mapping shapes seen in previous geomaps.
-We can also see that the incidents of Severity 3 are relatively few, and mainly concentrated along the Interstate 280 roadway.
-It is worth noting that while we cannot examine the damages caused by each incident in detail within the scope of this project, this distribution suggests that there are rarely long delays caused by traffic incidents along the busy polylines or anywhere else in San Francisco.
-This may indicate that the traffic incident response procedure is effective.

 <img src="assets/images/severity_1.png" alt="severity">

-The next plot visualizes the incident counts by year, categorized according to severity levels.
-The severity levels range from 1 to 4, with 1 being the least severe and 4 being the most severe.
-Each severity level is represented by a different color in the plot.
+We observe the vast majority of the logged incidents to be of Severity 2 with a great distance to the runner up, Severity 3.
+The following figures displays the frequency distribution of the severity counts (left) and a geographic distribution of the incidents as per their logged severity level (left).
+In the geographic distribution of the incidents, we note that the slight majority of the Severity 4 incidents are centered around certain high density hotspots explained in the menu option "Maps".
+These include the Route 66 interstates.

+It is, however, interesting to note that there are no Severity 4 incidents on the Oakland Bay Bridge polyline, which is the highest density polyline for road incident in our data.
+As the data does not contain information about the damages involved in each traffic incident,, thus not allowing for closer examination of damages in each incident, an interesting observation from the displayed distribution is that there is rarely long delays caused by traffic incidents, even along the busy polylines.

+in 2014, San Francisco government pledged to eliminate traffic fatalities by 2024 through better education on public safety, stricter enforcement of traffic laws, and continously adopting policy changes.
+This commitment is known as the city's "Vision Zero" policy [Source: [SF Gov](https://sfgov.org/scorecards/transportation/traffic-fatalities)].

 <iframe src="html_plots/severity_bokeh.html" width="100%" height="370"></iframe>